enkidevs/curriculum/react/tips/common-mistakes-in-react/README.md

 description: Learn about some of the most common mistakes in React

 insights:
-  - dont-mutate-state
+  - react-dont-mutate-state
-  - value-types-and-the-initial-state
+  - react-value-types-and-the-initial-state
-  - setstate-is-async
+  - react-setstate-is-async
-  - current-state-and-next-state
+  - react-current-state-and-next-state
-  - dependency-array-for-useeffect
+  - react-dependency-array-for-useeffect